 In this simple guide, we’ll explore life settlements and how selling a policy to pay for long-term care makes sense for many seniors and their families.

 Do you have an old, unneeded or unaffordable life insurance policy?
 It’s possible to sell it for a market value and use the proceeds from the sale to plan and pay for long-term care services and expenses.
 A life settlement is the sale of a life insurance policy, and you can learn more about it from licensed life settlement companies and brokers.

 If you’re thinking about selling your life insurance policy, you’ll need to find out if the policy qualifies.
 Here are a few important things to consider.

 If you own a life insurance policy that is $100,000 or more, you might qualify for a life settlement transaction.
-Along with the amount of the policy, in most cases you must be 65 or older.
-Also, you may have had a change in your health since you purchased the policy.
-There are a growing number of options for younger people with no health impairments to sell their policies.
+In most cases you must be 65 or older and have experienced a change in your health since you purchased the policy.
+However, there are growing options for people with no health impairments.

 At Lighthouse Life, we offer a quick and easy process to see if you can sell your policy to help plan and pay for long-term care costs.
 All you need to get started is to complete a short online form with a few questions about yourself, your policy, and your health.